Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 I love to eat and try new stuff and one of my main pleasures when traveling is to test the local cuisine.
 And we did plenty of that during our stay in Valencia!

 I was a bit surprised to see how unhealthy most of the food served in restaurants and tapas bars actually is.
-Extremely greasy, salted and usually fried, it was truly surprising to me.
+Extremely greasy, salted and usually fried – it’s tasty, but unhealthy and far from the Mediterranean diet I know of.

-Eating at a restaurant in Valencia is rarely cheaper than 10 Euros per person – the price of the Menu del Dia (Menu of the day) in most restaurants, while 15 Euros is the safer bet.
+Eating at a restaurant in Valencia is rarely cheaper than 12 Euros per person – the minimum price you can expect for a Menu del Dia (Menu of the day).
+Budget around 15 Euros per meal, to be safe.

-Of course, it can easily go up a lot, especially if you’re in the more touristy areas, where a single dish can cost up to 30 Euros and even more.
+Of course, it can easily go up a lot, especially if you’re in the more touristy areas, where a single serving can cost 30 Euros and even more.

 We also went to a different type of tapas place during our stay – 100 Montaditos – which serves bocadillos, which are small sandwiches that you can mix and match.